teamookla/ookla-open-data/tutorials/aggregate_by_county.md

-Analyzing download speeds in U.S. counties
+Using R to analyze download speeds in U.S. counties
 ================

 In this tutorial I will talk about how to: